Self-Care Advocate and Movement

-I was approached by SelfCareMovement to share why it’s important to be connected to a self care movement and be a self care advocate.
+I was approached by SelfCareMovement to share why it’s important to be connected to a self-care advocate.

 “When people think of chronic disease, they typically think about the medical aspects of managing and coping with it.
 The less palpable aspects of everyday life with a chronic illness are often left unspoken about.” (see spoon theory)

-This is why I think it is important to advocate for self care.
+This is why I think it is important to be a self-care advocate.
 As a mom, wife, and all those other roles I play, I have put myself last.
 Putting myself last ends up triggering me and making me sick.
-So I have learned that by taking care of myself takes care of them.
-I advocate to be an example and reminder to those who don’t put themselves at the top of the list.
+So I have learned that taking care of myself takes care of them.
+I advocate being an example and reminder to those who don’t put themselves at the top of the list.

 — Grace Soyao, Founder & CEO, Self Care Catalysts

 Lastly, Some examples of what I do for self-care

 - Working out.
 Walking, hiking, yoga, elliptical, stretching

 - Drinking lots of water.

 - Quality sleep routine